morungos/openmentor-grails/README.md

 ### Build process

 This should build using either Grails directly, or Maven.

 Maven build now restored.
 Use the following command to build the code, test it, and build a set of Maven web pages containing some useful-ish reports on the code, how well it tested, and so on.

     mvn integration-test site

+To deploy:

+    ansible-playbook -v -i inventory.txt --private-key=~/.ssh/morungos_web_rsa -u root deploy.yml